Implementing PLD in Foundation

 The Foundation school year is one of the most important years of schooling.
 This is the year that students learn to read, spell and write.
 This page provides Foundation teachers with a step by step guide to using PLD in the classroom.

 PLD have created downloadable implementation manuals that will assist with a step-by-step, term-by-term process.
-The resources underpin both the PLD’s Teaching and Screening & Tracking process.
+The manuals outline PLD’s Teaching and Screening & Tracking process.

 - What to teach?
 When to teach?
 How to cater for the range in ability?
 Download the Foundation Teaching Sequence Manual which extensively outlines Literacy, Oral Language and Movement & Motor teaching and learning outcomes.